Education and Research

 The Arboretum's public education programs include guided tours, family nature programs, talks by artists, scholars, and scientists, and classes and workshops.

-Due to budget limitations, we are not currently running our regular school tour program in the spring.
-We do have school tours in the fall, as well as engaging weekend family programs throughout the year.
+Due to budget limitations, we are not currently running our regular school tour program.
+We do have engaging weekend family programs throughout the year.
 We invite you to bring your family to learn about plant and animal adaptations and lifecycles in an informal and fun atmosphere.

 The site and plant collections are used for teaching in dozens of